TedHusted/awake/awake.md/awake.md

 Klaxons boom.
 The heat conduits run dry.
 Bulkhead doors slam shut, separating the invaders.
 Some of the battle bots transform rifle appendages into torches.
 Sparks fly as they go to work on the doors.
 Plasma torches carve molten trenches through the polished metal.

 In the Command Center, the Watch Team is flipping through every security feed.
-Hallways in flames, Ranger squads overwhelmed, bulkhead after bulkhead failing.
+Hallways in flames.
+Ranger squads overwhelmed.
+Bulkhead after bulkhead failing.

 Oceanus: Idisi, how many are there?